Paul-Mallet/Portfolio/README.md

 ## Project Structure

-Inside this repository, you'll see this folders and files inside the src main folder:
+Inside this repository, you'll find folders and files in the src folder.
+The order is the same as this:

 ```text
 /